imdeepmind/imdeepmind.github.io/docs/programming-languages/python/args-kwargs.md

 ```

 - **Important Notes**:
-  - `kwargs` is a convention, but you can name it anything you like, just like `*args`.
+  - `kwargs` is a convention, but We can name it anything We like, just like `*args`.
   - It must also be placed after regular parameters and `*args` (if both are used).

 ## Combining `*args` and `**kwargs`

-You can use both `*args` and `**kwargs` in the same function to accept both variable positional and keyword arguments.
+We can use both `*args` and `**kwargs` in the same function to accept both variable positional and keyword arguments.

 ```python
 def greet(name, *args, **kwargs):